skaven81/keyboard_controller/README.md

 Usage
 -----

+### Startup

+The controller takes quite some time to initialize, and during initialization, writing to its control registers will not work.
+So the controller will signal the CPU that it has finished initializing by triggering an interrupt.

+The CPU is responsible for clearing the interrupt before using the controller, generally by writing `KBCTRL_INTCLEAR` to `ADDR_KBCTRL`.

 ### Idle state

 When the `ENABLE` pin is set high, the controller goes into an idle state, and